bart-jansen/secretstore-ingress-keda-apps-helm/README.md

 The umbrella `helm-app` Chart provides these templates:
 - `deployment.yaml` - AKS deployment with the Container Pod
 - `ingress.yaml` - Ingress with all redirect rule (automatically applied to AppGateway)
+- `kedascalarr.yaml` - ScaledObject that allows KEDA to horizontally scale when enabled
 - `secretproviderclass.yaml` - SecretProviderClass that fetches secrets from Azure Key Vault and exposes them to other pods through podidentity
 - `service.yaml` - The service that hosts the app `deployment.yaml`